 The only thing more frustrating than getting a nasty zit on your face is when the treatment you're using only exacerbates the problem.
 Benzoyl peroxide spot treatments (acne-treatment creams or gels that can often be found at your local pharmacy) are often a very effective way to treat acne quickly, but can cause irritation and make already blemished skin feel worse.
 This means they have a bit of a bad reputation among those who have been burned, myself included.
-According to PopSugar, the good news is that negative reactions and sensitivity to benzoyl peroxide can be prevented (or at least mitigated) with some simple tips.
+According to PopSugar, the good thing is that negative reactions and sensitivity to benzoyl peroxide can be prevented (or at least mitigated) with some simple tips.

 Milena Bonilla, a physician assistant at Metro Dermatology in New York City, explains to me some of the symptoms of a benzoyl peroxide burn in an e-mail interview, all of which sound terribly unpleasant.
 "Some signs can be blistering, peeling, crusting, itching, severe redness, or swelling," she writes.
 What is more common than a true benzoyl peroxide burn is irritation or excessive skin dryness, which, though not as severe, is still totally unpleasant.